heyoeyo/muggled_sam/model_weights/README.md

 This will skip the menu selection and load the `sam_large.pth` file, since it contains 'large' in the filename.

-You can download model files from the original [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) repo.
+You can download model files from the original [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) or [facebookresearch/segment-anything-2](https://github.com/facebookresearch/segment-anything-2) repos.